rdhwan/resinwatch/README.md

 </p>

 ## About
 This is my "amateur/beginner" attempt to understanding the basic of NodeMCU (ESP8266).
-You may find bad code or wrong parameters since im not a C/C++ programmer (most on python hehe).
+You may find bad code or wrong parameters since im not a C/C++ programmer (mostly on python hehe).

-Also using FastApi and genshin.py as backend service.
+This project is also using FastApi and genshin.py as api service.

 ## How it works
 0. Connect to the provided wifi on setup.